Personal Research and Articles

 To understand the trend of housing prices in Singapore, the analysis will use the available data sets from this site.
 The publicly available data contains historical sales figures on yearly bases, and can be used to access market dynamics and predict future trend.

-The graph above illustrates a significant steepening in the slopes of average resale prices in Singapore from 1990 to 2022 - indicating the exorbitant increase of prices across all flat types.
-The steeper slope in 2022 shows a more prominent price escalation as compared to 1990’s.
-This is can be an indication increasing pressure on affordability and financial stretch for home ownership.
+The graph above shows a significant steepening in the trend of average resale prices in Singapore from 1990 to 2022, highlighting the sharp rise in housing costs across all flat types.
+The steeper slope in 2022 reflects a more pronounced price escalation compared to the 1990s.
+This trend could indicate growing pressure on affordability and an increasing financial strain for prospective homeowners.

-Notice that on the graph, there is a worrying widening price gap between each successive flat type, with the difference in average prices from one flat type to the next becoming more distinct.
-For example, the price jump from a 3-room to a 4-room for both 1990 and 2022, may point towards a growing demand for a larger home.
-Larger home, bigger family right?
+Notice on the graph that there's a concerning widening price gap between each successive flat type, with the difference in average prices becoming more pronounced over time.
+The jump in prices from a 3-room to a 4-room flat, both in 1990 and 2022, suggests a growing demand for larger homes.
+After all, a bigger home often means plans for a bigger family, right?

 Comparing Average Resale Prices of Flat Types by Years

-The year 1990 with an average price of SGD$81,525 and 2022 with an average price of SGD$525,092, represented by green and orange respectively.
-In the graph below, feel free to explore and compare the prices of other flat types between 1990 and 2022!
+In 1990, the average price of a 4-room flat was SGD $81,525, while in 2022, it skyrocketed to SGD $525,092—represented by green and orange markers on the graph, respectively.
+Check out the graph below to explore and compare the prices of other flat types between 1990 and 2022!

-As mentioned, the rising trend of housing cost, as shown in the graph, indicates that potential owners may face financial barriers when seeking for housing options.
-Additionally, the graph suggests that the real estate market has become increasingly segmented.
-Unfortunately, with increasing demand and limited supply, property agents are taking advantage of eager potential home owners (Lam, 2020).
+As mentioned earlier, the rising trend in housing costs, as shown in the graph, suggests that potential homeowners may face significant financial barriers when searching for suitable housing options.
+Furthermore, the data indicates that the real estate market has become increasingly segmented over time.
+Unfortunately, with growing demand and limited supply, property agents are capitalizing on the eagerness of potential homebuyers (Lam, 2020).

-For example, in 2019, a property agent was found guilty of unethical bidding practices in order to cash out a larger commission (Lim, 2019).
-To curb this, regulatory bodies must enforce strict rules and guidelines to ensure fair practices in this already very competitive and high-stakes market.
+For instance, in 2019, a property agent was found guilty of engaging in unethical bidding practices to secure a higher commission (Lim, 2019).
+To address such issues, regulatory bodies must implement and enforce strict rules and guidelines to promote fair practices in this highly competitive and high-stakes market.

 The Distribution of Resale Flat Prices of Different Flat Types